 The design itself combines the letters ‘c’ and ‘e’ (as in the Church of England) but more important is the central positioning of the cross, reflecting the centrality of the cross in the life of the Church.
 People will also draw other themes from the design.
 It is open to the world: a universal Church.

-None of the assets provided on this page should be altered in anyway.
+None of the assets provided on this page should be altered in any way and must only be used by Church of England churches, dioceses and affiliated organisations and groups.
 The Symbol and Namestyle should not be used individually or have other graphic elements added to it.
-If you need assistance, please contact the Communications Team.
+Other groups and organisations wishing to use the various design assets should seek advice from the Communications Team.

 This is derived from the height of the letter 'O' in the word 'OF'.
 The logo must be surrounded with this clear space to ensure its visibility and impact.
 No other graphic elements should invade the zone shown below.

 The two main colours used in the Church of England logo are Lilac and Blue.
 The colour values are shown below and should not be altered.

 If the Church of England logo is being used on a background that dramatically reduces the legibility of the logo, then the entire logo should be coloured in white.